-Blaze a trail: Combine unsalted mixed nuts, raisins or dried cranberries, mini pretzels and sunflower seeds to make your own trail mix.
-Allergic to nuts?
+Combine unsalted mixed nuts, raisins or dried cranberries, mini pretzels and sunflower seeds to make your own trail mix.
+Someone in the family allergic to nuts?
 Swap in multigrain Cheerios instead.

-Get corny: Air-pop popcorn and sprinkle with 1-2 tablespoons grated Parmesan and 1/2 tsp. dried oregano to turn it into a pizza-inspired treat.
+Air-pop popcorn and sprinkle with 1-2 Tbsp. grated Parmesan and 1/2 tsp. dried oregano to turn it into a pizza-inspired treat.

-Dry off: You can find many different kinds of dried fruits at most grocery stores these days instead of the usual bananas and apricots.
+You can find many different kinds of dried fruits at grocery stores these days (the selection goes way beyond the usual apricots).
 For a kick, try dried mango that's been sprinkled with a bit of lime juice and dusted with chili powder.